crispgm/dottie/README.md

 - [ ] init
 - [ ] clone
+- [ ] check
 - [x] ls
 - [x] info
 - [ ] add
 - [ ] rm
 - [ ] link
 - [ ] unlink

+### Usage

+TODO: we will finish this chapter ASAP the commands are implemented.

 ## License